 - Soy sauce - Traditionally fermented from soybeans, wheat, water, and salt

-The good bacteria and/or probiotics found in fermented soy products help nourish the gut, boost digestion, and improves the absorptions of nutrients.
+The good bacteria and/or probiotics found in fermented soy products help nourish gut health, boost digestion, and improves the absorptions of nutrients.
 Another benefit they provide is the high content of vitamin K2.
 Vitamin K2 is an important nutrient that supports cardiovascular and bone health.
 What makes fermented soy even better is that it contains the perfect form of Vitamin K - Menaquinone, MK for short.
 This type of vitamin provides several benefits and it stays in your body longer.
-It's difficult to get this vitamin from other food sources, so your best bet is to get it from fermented foods like the ones I've listed above.
+It's difficult to get this vitamin from other food sources, so your best bet is to get it from fermented foods like the ones listed above.

 The Bad - Unfermented Soy